aravindhnaidu/Text_to_word/README.md

 # Text_to_word
-we using keras, when we upload some text it will convert into ondividual words.
+we using keras, when we upload some text it will convert into individual words.